Phenomkay/Loan-Approval-Prediction-Project/README.md

 ## 🌐 Web App Deployment:

-The web application was deployed using **Streamlit**, a fast way to build and share data science applications.
-The app provides a user-friendly interface for predicting whether a loan will be approved based on the following features:
+The web application was deployed using **FastAPI**, a modern, fast web framework for building APIs with Python 3.7+ based on standard Python type hints.
+The app is hosted on **Google Cloud Platform (GCP)**, ensuring reliable and scalable deployment.
+It provides a user-friendly interface for predicting whether a loan will be approved based on the following features:

 - Number of Dependents
 - Education Level